-To be admitted to the doctoral program in school psychology, a person must have:
+To be admitted to the doctoral program in school psychology, applicants must submit both the university application forms and applicable application fee, and must have:

 - A bachelor's degree in education or psychology, or in a related field.
-A master's degree or a teaching certificate is not required, but evidence of experience with children, youth, and families is desirable. - A grade-point average of 3.0 or higher in the last two years of the bachelor's degree program. - A grade-point average of 3.5 or higher in courses taken at the master's degree level or beyond. - Professional goals and interests that are consistent with the objectives of the program, as judged by the faculty. - Strong personal recommendations, as judged by the faculty. - Satisfactory scores on the Graduate Record Examination General Test, as judged by the faculty.
+A master's degree or a teaching certificate is not required, but evidence of experience working with children, youth, and families in school, community, agency, or research settings is desirable. - 2.
+A grade-point average of 3.0 or higher in the last two years of the bachelor's degree program. - 3.
+A grade-point average of 3.5 or higher in courses taken at the master's degree level or beyond. - Professional goals and interests compatible with the program objectives and philosophy as evident in an applicant's statement of Professional Goals and Experiences, as judged by the faculty. - Strong personal recommendations from individuals who are knowledgeable about the applicant's academic performance and ability to work effectively with people, as judged by the faculty. - Satisfactory scores on the Graduate Record Examination General Test.
+This typically means scores in the above average range. - Evidence of previous research experience such as a master's thesis or scholarly paper, work on a research project, publication in a professional journal, or presentation at a professional conference. - 8.
+A writing sample. - 9.
+An on-campus, web, or equivalent interview. - A completed Criminal Background Statement of Understanding Form. - 11.
+A resume or curriculum vita.

-The applicant must submit both departmental and university application forms.
-Persons are admitted to the program only for fall semester.
+Persons are admitted to the program once a year with enrollment starting fall semester.
 The deadline for submitting applications for admission is December 1st for the following fall semester.